imirransom7/Amazon-Order-History/README.md

 ## Questions to be answered

 The csv being used, `Retail.OrderHistory.1.csv`, is a csv I downloaded to provide an analysis on my order history from Amazon.
+I will also be using the csv, `orders_amazon.csv`, which was created from doing data manipulaitons on the `Retail.OrderHistory.1.csv` csv.

 I will answer these questions with the help of Jupyter Notebook and pandas

-- Who spent the most money in the current year so far? (up to May of 2023)
+- Who spent the most money in the current year so far?
+(2023)
 - Who has made the most orders?
 - How much money was spent bewtween everyone on the account?
 - Is there a category that was purchased the most out of everyone?